 A cycloaddition is a reaction that simultaneously forms at least two new bonds, and in doing so, converts two or more open-chain molecules into rings.
 The transition state for these reactions typically involves the electrons of the molecules moving in continuous rings, making it a pericyclic reaction.
-A concerted combination of two -electron systems to form a ring of atoms having two new bonds and two fewer bonds is called a cycloaddition reaction.
-The number of participating - electrons in each component is given in brackets preceding the name, and the reorganization of electrons may be depicted by a cycle of curved arrows - each representing the movement of a pair of electrons.
+A concerted combination of two π -electron systems to form a ring of atoms having two new σ bonds and two fewer π bonds is called a cycloaddition reaction.
+The number of participating π - electrons in each component is given in brackets preceding the name, and the reorganization of electrons may be depicted by a cycle of curved arrows - each representing the movement of a pair of electrons.
 Ring-opening process is cycloreversion.

-The most common cycloaddition reaction is the [4 + 2] cyclization known as the Diels-Alder reaction.
+The most common cycloaddition reaction is the $[4\pi+2\pi]$ cyclization known as the Diels-Alder reaction.
 In Diels-Alder terminology the two reactants are referred to as the diene and the dienophile.
-The following diagram shows examples of [4 + 2], a light induced [2 + 2] and [6 + 4] cycloadditions.
+The following diagram shows examples of $[4\pi+2\pi]$, a light induced $[2\pi+2\pi]$ and $[6\pi+4\pi]$ cycloadditions.

-Cycloaddition reactions involve the formation of a cyclic product due to addition of two different bond containing components, which are joined by newly formed two bonds at their ends at the expense of two bonds.
+Cycloaddition reactions involve the formation of a cyclic product due to addition of two different π bond containing components, which are joined by newly formed two σ bonds at their ends at the expense of two π bonds.
 It is usually reversible and the backward reaction is also referred to as retro-cycloaddition or a cycloreversion.
 The classic example of cycloaddition is Diels-Alder reaction between a Diene and a Dienophile to give a cyclic adduct.
 Cycloaddition, and the reverse process retrocycloaddion, can be observed in the reaction between 1,3-butadiene and ethene to give cyclohexene.

-The 1,3-butadiene is a conjugated -system with 4 -electrons and the ethene is a conjugated -system with 2 -electrons.
+The 1,3-butadiene is a conjugated π -system with 4 π -electrons and the ethene is a conjugated π -system with 2 π -electrons.
 The reaction between 1,3-butadiene and ethene to give cyclohexene is described as a [4+2] cycloaddition reaction.
 This type of cycloaddition is also called a Diels-Alder reaction.
-In a Diels-Alder reaction the 4 -electron system is referred to as "the diene" and the 2 -electron system as the "dieneophile".
+In a Diels-Alder reaction the 4 π -electron system is referred to as "the diene" and the 2 π -electron system as the "dieneophile".
 These terms are used in related [4+2] reaction systems even when the functional groups are not actually dienes or alkenes.

 Cycloaddition is a type of $X + Y \longrightarrow X$ -Y complexation, and it follows the usual thermochemistry rules.
 The formation of the Diels-Alder adduct is an exothermic reaction.
-It follows that high temperatures favour retrocycloaddition and low temperatures favour formation of adduct.
+It follows that high temperatures favour retrocycloaddition and low temperatures favour adducts formation.

 However, many cycloaddition reactions require moderate heating to overcome the activation energy.
-So a cycloaddition may require heating to make the reaction to proceed, but if it is heated too much, the equilibrium will favour retrocycloaddition.
-The compound cyclopentadiene slowly undergoes cycloaddition with itself: one molecule of cyclopentadiene acts as a 4 - electron diene and the other as a 2 -electron dieneophile.
+So a cycloaddition may require heating to make the reaction "go", but if it is heated too much the equilibrium will favour retrocycloaddition.
+The compound cyclopentadiene slowly undergoes cycloaddition with itself: one molecule of cyclopentadiene acts as a 4 π -electron diene and the other as a 2 π -electron dieneophile.
 The product is a Diels-Alder "adduct", often called dicyclopentadiene.
 This dimeric material can be cracked back to cyclopentadiene by heating at 150°C for an hour and then distilling off the diene monomer.

 Diels-Alder cycloaddition reactions proceed more efficiently if the diene is electron rich and the dienophile is electron poor.
 Cyclopentadiene is electron rich.
-The way to make the dieneophile electron poor is to add electron withdrawing groups, such as carbonyl functions and this way more practical applications of the Diels-Alder reaction can be achieved.
+The way to make the dieneophile electron poor is to add electron withdrawing groups, such as carbonyl functions.
 Maleic anhydride is an electron poor dieneophile which reacts with cyclopentadiene to give an endo Diels-Alder adduct.
-Upon heating at

-190°C, the endo conformation adduct adopts the more stable exo-adduct conformation.
+Upon heating at 190°C, the endo conformation adduct adopts the more stable exo-adduct conformation.